suffolklibraries/sljekyll/_events/lowestoft-2017-12-14-jumpstart.md

 ---

 Experience the work of students on Suffolk Artlink's recent Protest Arts module.
 There will be a live protest art performance, an exhibition and a pop-up shop.

+JumpsART is an arts training course for people with learning disabilities, offering students the chance to enjoy an in-depth exploration of an art form whilst developing creative and life skills.